 Kuwana Station

-Kuwana attractions include the Meiji era Rokkaen house and gardens which were designed by the British architect, Josiah Conder, and Nagashima Spa Land which is a popular amusement park with roller coasters, a Ferris Wheel, and a water park.
-Transfers can be made here to the Kintetsu Nagoya Line, the private Yoro Line, and the private Sangi Hokusei Line.
+Kuwana attractions include the Taisho-era Rokkaen house and gardens, which were completed in 1913 and designed by the British architect Josiah Conder, and Nagashima Spa Land which is a popular amusement park with roller coasters, a Ferris Wheel, and a water park.
+Transfers can be made here to the Kintetsu Nagoya Line and the private Yoro Line.
+For the private Sangi Railway Hokusei Line, use adjacent Nishi-Kuwana Station.

 Yokkaichi Station